zuozhenggh/learning-library/data-management-library/modern-data-warehouse/create-odi-repo/create-odi-repo.md

     ![](./images/4.21.png " ")

-**Note**: The repository should be up and running in a couple of minutes.
+**Note:** The repository should be up and running in a couple of minutes.

 ![](./images/4.22.png " ")